Aarti1212/industry_sub_industry_analysis_using_NLP/intro.md

 6. **Word Cloud of Customer Segments:** A word cloud is generated based on the text data in the 'canvas_customer_segments' column to visualize frequent terms in customer segment descriptions after being cleaned.

 7. **Output and Export:** Finally, the enriched `zigzag_df` DataFrame (including the assigned industry, subindustry, and sales model) is saved to a new CSV file named 'IndustryZigzag.csv'.

-In essence, the notebook provides a method for classifying new startup ideas based on their textual descriptions, by assigning existing industries to them, and classifying their potential sales model.
-The visualization component aids in understanding the overall distribution of ideas within those categories.